SAP-archive/opensap-mobile3-course/README.md

 ### Evolved Web Apps with SAPUI5 (ui52)

-Welcome to your learning journey to develop mobile apps with SAP Cloud Platform Mobile Services.
-This repository contains the code for week 5 of the openSAP course *Build Mobile Applications with SAP Cloud Platform Mobile Services* (mobile3).
+Welcome to your learning journey to develop mobile apps with SAP Mobile Services.
+This repository contains the code for week 5 of the openSAP course *Build Mobile Applications with SAP Mobile Services* (mobile3).
 Please follow the setup instructions below to get started.

 ## Directions